MiriamT/learn-react/session3.md

 The `Todo` component should render a UI to enable users to:

 1. Create a new Todo item with a custom `title` and `description`
+2. View all Todo items
+3. Complete an existing Todo item
-2. Delete an existing Todo item
+4. Delete an existing Todo item
-3. View all Todo items

 Use components from the [Material UI library](https://mui.com/components/buttons/) to improve the user experience.